christa-baccas/HOMEWORK9_README_GENERATOR/Develop/README.md

 # Node.Js  - ReadMe Generator

 ## Description:
  The purpose of this project was automate the process of creating a README.md file.
-This assignment takes user input through the command line and adds those results to a newly created files.
+This assignment takes user input through the command line and adds those results to a newly created file.
 Information included:
   - User Github Username
   - Name of Repo
   - Name of Project/Assignment